zsk612/tp/docs/UserGuide.md

          _________________________________________________________________________________________________

     ```
-> :tip: The index can be found by listing all results or searching the target record.
+> :bulb: The index can be found by listing all results or searching the target record.

 #### 3.3.2.5. <a id="meal-clear">Clearing All Food Items from the Current Diet Session: `clear`</a>
 You can clear all the food items in the current diet session list.